ksu-cs-textbooks/cis300/content/homework/7fjas9348fjjjpwmcqt/hw5.md

 - `public async Task StartMoving(IProgress<SnakeStatus> progress, CancellationToken cancelToken)`

     - This is an asynchronous method that acts as a game clock.
 The snake in the game is always moving, the user (or AI) only controls the direction.
 Therefore, every game “tick” we need to move the snake.
 Since this is asynchronous, it will not block the UI completely.
 This method contains a loop that continues until Play is false or a cancelation request has been made from the UI (`cancelToken.IsCancellationRequested`).
 Inside the loop, you will tell the game board (**Board**) to move the snake in the direction of **KeyPress**.
 Then you will report the new status back to the UI using the progress interface passed to this method.
 This can be done using `progress.Report(Status)`  If the snake collided with something, **Play** should be set to false.
 If the snake is still moving, the last direction should be set to the key press.
 If the snake is eating, increase the score (be sure to use the property here so it triggers the data binding events).
 If the snake reported an invalid direction, try to move the snake in the last direction (be sure to check for collisions and eating here as well.
 If a win status is reported, still increase the score by 1, but set Play to false.
 Lastly, at the end of the loop, use the following code to control how often a tick occurs:  `await Task.Delay(_delay)`.
-    - To add the AI control, add a check at the beginning of the loop to see if the AI is enabled, if so, override the `KeyPress ` value with the direction stored at the current position in the path.
-If you hit the end of the path, reset the position to 0.
+    - To add the AI control, add a check at the beginning of the loop to see if the AI is enabled, if so, override the `KeyPress ` value with the next direction in the path queue.
+Once the move has been made, add this direction back to the queue.

 - `private void OnPropertyChanged(string propertyName)`